 Whatever the cause, the goal is universally about making improvements in our lives.
 Unfortunately, many of us will set out to accomplish goals that are either too lofty or too unspecified, and about 80 percent of resolutions will be abandoned by February.

 Likewise, the beginning of the year is also a good time for organizations to put resolutions in place that will improve operations, reduce costs, or lessen the risk of failures and subsequent downtime.
 And like the millions of personal resolutions set forth each year, it is best if company goals are well defined and within reach.
-With that in mind, here are five resolutions for your organization related to actionable intelligence that are attainable with the right support and tools and can transform your operations in 2019.
+With that in mind, here are five resolutions for your organization related to actionable intelligence that are attainable with the right support and tools and can transform your operations.

 Actionable Intelligence Resolutions